trpc/trpc/README.md

 > [![codecov](https://codecov.io/gh/trpc/trpc/branch/main/graph/badge.svg?token=KPPS918B0G)](https://codecov.io/gh/trpc/trpc)
 >
-> Many things regarding subscriptions is excluded in the coverage as it's an experimental feature
+> Some things regarding subscriptions is excluded in the coverage as it's an experimental feature

 Testing is currently coalesced in [./packages/server/test](./packages/server/test) - we import the different libs from here, this makes it easier for us to do integration testing + getting test coverage on the whole codebase.